caltechlibrary/or2018-building-at-the-edges/building-software-at-the-edges.md

 + Markdown friendly
 + JSON friendly
-+ simple set of tools to script a content system
++ A simple set of cli tools to script a content system

 --

 # Evolving the right tools

-Bash/Python plus these three projects evolved out or migrating systems and data, data analysis of our collections and building
+Bash/Python plus these three projects evolved from migrating systems and data, data analysis of our collections and building an aggregated view of EPrints and Invenio content

 	https://feeds.library.caltech.edu